1810Oct29SPARK/koality-music-angular/README.md

 	4. Publish tracks
 	5. Create and release albums using published tracks
 	6. View their published tracks and albums
+	7. View their statistics such as their sales number on tracks
-	6. Read reviews on their music publication
+	8. Read reviews on their music publication

 * **Customer**
 	1. Registration